Last Minute Tips for the Hong Kong Marathon by 5-Time Champion JoeJoe Fan

 2. Be Quick but Don't Rush

-There's No Rush but have to be Quick - Stick to your marathon pace for at least the first 10-20K and then adjust accordingly based on your body’s feedback.
+I once wrote a blog for HK Marathon talk about race pace 👉🏻 No Rush but have to be Quick - Talk about how you should run your marathon on race day.
+First 5-10K is vital as most runners tend to start too fast with the atomsphere and easily follow others not same pace as yours.
+Make sure you run accordingly to your race plan and listen to your body adjust anytime it's not as plan.
 It’s a 42.195K run, so the vital challenge is to keep your body moving constantly in the 2nd half of the race especially the hilly bit at 23K and 34K.
-We see a lot of runners setting off too quickly which leads to lactic acid build up and probable muscle cramps or runners “hitting the wall” after 30K.
+I see a lot of runners setting off too quickly which leads to lactic acid build up and probable muscle cramps or runners “hitting the wall” after 30K.
+If you do worry to encounter muscle cramp, I highly recommend you bring 1-2 sachet of Crampfix along with you.
+It's game changer and works for 99.9% of runners I have recommended.

 4. Add Beetroot Juice to Diet